 Regional staff will work with the local municipalities and development industry to monitor the implementation of the Healthy Development Framework.
 Details on implementation will follow in 2017.

-Specific language has been added to proposed introductory Section 7.4 (see bold text below) which forms part of the Official Plan policies, identifies the role of development stakeholders in these processes: "Health Assessments will be incorporated into the development and review process.
-To achieve this, the Region will partner with areas municipalities and engage development stakeholders to: Identify appropriate health assessment tools Operationalize the implementation of such tools, including relevance assessments Monitor, evaluate and report on assessment results" 20 The focus areas of Peel 2041 should be prepared, reviewed and adopted together, to fully understand the interplay between policies and to ensure that there are no competing interests.
+Specific language has been added to proposed introductory Section 7.4 (see bold text below) which forms part of the Official Plan policies, identifies the role of development stakeholders in these processes:

+"Health Assessments will be incorporated into the development and review process.
+To achieve this, the Region will partner with areas municipalities and engage development stakeholders to:

+- Identify appropriate health assessment tools - · Operationalize the implementation of such tools, including relevance assessments - · Monitor, evaluate and report on assessment results"

+The focus areas of Peel 2041 should be prepared, reviewed and adopted together, to fully understand the interplay between policies and to ensure that there are no competing interests.

+When considering the entirety of the Peel 2041, Regional Official Plan Review process, it is not clear how ROPA 27, if adopted, will supplement the focus areas of the other five ROPAs especially since they will be brought forward in the upcoming years.
+BILD noted that any Official Plan Review and adoption of subsequent amendments must comprehensively undertaken to ensure that all parts work holistically together.

 Regional staff recommends proceeding with ROPA 27 because of extensive research and consultations undertaken on health and the built environment and age-friendly planning.
-When considering the entirety of the Peel 2041, Regional Official Plan Review process, it is not clear how ROPA 27, if adopted, will supplement the focus areas of the other five ROPAs especially since they will be brought forward in the upcoming years.
-BILD noted that any Official Plan Review and adoption of any subsequent amendments must be comprehensively undertaken to ensure that all parts work holistically together.

 Regional staff has worked closely with BILD, the local municipalities and other stakeholders to prepare the Healthy Development Assessment and Healthy Development Framework and is applying the Healthy Development Assessment in some cases including the Mayfield West Phase 2 secondary plan.
 Proceeding with ROPA 27 will ensure effective implementation of the Healthy Development Framework to support development of healthy and complete communities.

-20 reviewed and adopted together, to fully understand the interplay between policies and to ensure that there are no competing interests.
-When considering the entirety of the Peel 2041, Regional Official Plan Review process, it is not clear how ROPA 27, if adopted, will supplement the focus areas of the other five ROPAs especially since they will be brought forward in the upcoming years.
-BILD noted that any Official Plan Review and adoption of any subsequent amendments must be comprehensively undertaken to ensure that all parts
+Appendix V Peel 2041 Regional Official Plan Review - ROPA 27 Adoption - Health and the Built Environment, Age-Friendly Planning, and Technical and Administrative Updates